-The reformation was a turbulent time for London with Henry VIII’s desire for the Church of England to break away from the Catholic Church leading to some major changes in the look and feel of the city.
+The reformation was a turbulent time for London.
+Henry VIII’s desire for the Church of England to break away from the Catholic Church lead to some major changes in the look and feel of the city.
 It led directly to the dissolution of the monasteries and the City of London had many of those.

 Of course how true all that is will be open to interpretation.
 Many excuses were certainly cooked up during the dissolution as reasons for which lands could be re-appropriated.
 The fate of the Crutched Friars was for the church to be turned into a carpenters yard and a tennis court with the friars hall becoming a glass house.

 The lands of the friary were granted to Thomas Wyatt, a poet, diplomat and advisor to Henry VIII.
 That was in 1540 after he had already purchased some of the property following the dissolution in 1539.
 The only section of the old friary grounds not granted to Wyatt were a number of almhouses built to the West of the estate in 1534 by John Milbourne, a prominent draper.
 Wyatt died in 1542 with the property passing to his son Thomas and then in turn to Thomas Seymour and Sir William Sharington in 1537.
 After the latter pairs arrest for embezzlement and the execution of Seymour, the property then passed to Henry Fitzalan, the Earl of Arundel in 1549.
 In 1571 through the marriage of Fitzalans daughter Jane it then passed again to John Lumley.
 John Stow reports that in 1575 a great fire burst out within the walls of the friary precinct which destroyed everything.